stemgene/The-analysis-of-drop-in-engagement/README.md

  * I found no significant events in searches related to yammer's competitors having an advantage over yammer.
  * I found no mention of changes to user policy afer Feb 2014, but this would be something to check for internally.

+## EDA
+* Remove duplicates and missing values
+* Convert the time to a timestamp column